 When all words have been recorded, ask one student to cross out repeated words, leaving the best set of descriptive words for responsibility.
 Allow 1 minute.

-Ask students to quietly read all of the defintions and ask any clarifying questions of another group about their defintion.
-Ask students to quietly compare defintions, noting similarities or differences.
-Thank the students for their thoughtfulness in creating these defintions and ask them, "What is working within a person to choose to take responsibility?
+Ask students to quietly read all of the definitions and ask any clarifying questions of another group about their definition.
+Ask students to quietly compare definitions, noting similarities or differences.
+Thank the students for their thoughtfulness in creating these definitions and ask them, "What is working within a person to choose to take responsibility?
 What motivates a person to be responsible?"